relaycorp/ddos-report/src/content/docs/mitigations/reverse-proxies.md

 ## Cloud-based proxies

+As mentioned above,
+cloud-based proxies are the most effective at mitigating DDoS attacks.
-The following providers offer internet/transport and application layer proxies:
+The following are the most popular providers of internet/transport and application layer proxies:

 - [Akamai](https://www.akamai.com/).
 - [Amazon CloudFront](https://aws.amazon.com/cloudfront/).